rccyx/osyx/README.md

 I wanted something that behaves like a hardened HUD, but keeps a premium aesthetic.

+> [!IMPORTANT]
+> This is not a pile of dots, nor is it yet another "distro".
+Here's [why](#isos-dots-issue--custom-tooling)

 ### Layers

-The system builds itself in layers so it stays incredibly lightweight, bloat free, and completely reproducible:
+The system builds itself in layers so it's incredibly lightweight, bloat free, and completely reproducible.

-Provisioning scripts, generated configs, custom tools, cohesive theming, and CI verification checks turn a blank TTY all into a keyboard driven workstation.
+It consists of provisioning scripts, generated configs, [custom tools](#isos-dots-issue--custom-tooling), cohesive [theming](./packages/flavors/), and [CI](.github/workflows/ci.yml) verification checks turn a blank TTY all into a [keyboard](#jarvis-unreleased) driven workstation.

 ### Design

 Good design is invisible.

-The problem with modern consumer interfaces is they're built for passive consumption and generic consumer convenience:
+My problem with modern consumer interfaces is that they're built for passive consumption and generic consumer convenience.

-Bloated menus, icons everywhere, flashy drop downs and apps, 55 choices to choose from, and so on.
-All to guide a standard user.
+Bloated menus, icons everywhere, flashy drop downs, too many built in apps, 55 choices to choose from, and so on.
+All to guide a "standard" user.

 Here, all that is nuked, all of it.
 Not even the top bar exists, and [here's why](#no-top-bar-and-why).